ganeshsetty/CarND-Behavioral-Cloning-Project/README.md

 ##Model Achitecture
 The network architecture is simple ConvNet of about 373 parameters.
 It has a normalization layer, 1 convolution2D layer,Activation is ELU,Maxpooling layer with dropout is used.
 Output is steering control.

 The model is trained with following hyperparameters

-Epochs: 10, Batch Size: 128, Adam optimizer
+Epochs: 10, Batch Size: 128, Adam optimizer is used.The training data will be randomly shuffled at each epoch.

 	32x16x1 input ---> normalization layer ---> conv layer ---> ELU ----> Maxpooling ----> dropout------> output